ewhiley/wishlist/README.md

 In summary, we need to:

-- make our privacy policy available
+- make our privacy policy available - this would need to be a future task for our app
-- only collect the data we need for the business activity
+- only collect the data we need for the business activity - we have done this by only collecting user data that would be required
-- take steps to protect the information we collect and hold
+- take steps to protect the information we collect and hold - we have done this (see above)
-- take steps to ensure the data is correct and up-to-date and correct it if it isn't
+- take steps to ensure the data is correct and up-to-date and correct it if it isn't - we would need to implement this after the product was launched
-- give users access to their data
+- give users access to their data - we have done this (see above)
-- de-identify information where possible
+- de-identify information where possible - we would need to implement this in the future
-- have a system to handle complaints
+- have a system to handle complaints - we would need to implement this in the future
-- not disclose the information for any other purposes, except in limited circumstances, without the individual's consent
+- not disclose the information for any other purposes, except in limited circumstances, without the individual's consent - we would need to implement this in the future